bcgov/digital-trust-toolkit/applications/application-mac.md

 ### 2.5.1.
 Establishing connections

 1. MAC MUST send an invitation to the other business entity via email to initiate the exchange of information via digital wallet.
-2. The receiving party MUST accept invitation in order to establish a secure connection.
+2. The receiving party MUST accept the invitation in order to establish a secure connection.

 ### 2.5.2.
 Annual MAC Membership Confirmation
 Participation in the TSM initiative is mandatory for all MAC members for their Canadian operations, members MUST adhere to the [TSM reporting requirements](https://mining.ca/towards-sustainable-mining/protocols-frameworks/tsm-protocol-reporting-schedule/):

 * Self-assessed TSM performance indicators MUST be reported to MAC annually using a presentation request.
-Amendments to this requirement are offered to high TSM performers and described in the [TSM Primer]( https://mining.ca/wp-content/uploads/dlm_uploads/2021/04/TSM-Primer-English.pdf) under the section labelled _Optional Reporting and Verification Process_
+Amendments to this requirement are offered to high TSM performers and described in the [TSM Primer]( https://mining.ca/wp-content/uploads/dlm_uploads/2021/04/TSM-Primer-English.pdf) under the section labeled _Optional Reporting and Verification Process_

 1. Using the established connection, MAC MUST receive a verification request from the business entity.
 2. Continuing from step 1, the business entity MUST provide **all of the attributes** in the presentation proposal as outlined in the [TSM Protocol Credential Governance](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-tsm-protocol.md#261-schema-definition)
 3. MAC will receive and review the proposal
 4. Any clarification questions can be asked via the secure messaging function
 5. Annual self-assessments MUST be submitted through presentation requests to MAC
-6. Upon receipt MAC will publish data publicly via website
+6. Upon receipt MAC will publish data publicly via their website

 ## 2.6.
 Technical Requirements

-*MUST have an Aries compatible business wallet.*
+MAC uses a Hyperledger Aries-compatible business wallet, therefore mining operators MUST also use a Hyperledger Aries-compatible business wallet solution.

 ## 2.7.
 Information Trust Requirements

 •	[MAC Privacy of Information](https://mining.ca/privacy-information/)

 ## 2.8.
-Inclusion, Equitability and Accessibility Requirement
+Inclusion, Equitability, and Accessibility Requirements
 •	[MAC Advancing Diversity and Inclusion](https://mining.ca/advancing-diversity-and-inclusion-in-canadas-mining-sector/)

 ## 2.9.
 Legal Agreements

-Not applicable
+Not applicable.

 # End of Document